NaglaArafa/fend-project-memory-game/README.md

 ## Description

-this is a memory game project, which is nedded in udacity FrontEnd developer nanodegree program.
+this is a memory game project, which is needed in udacity FrontEnd developer nanodegree program.

 I used Html, CSS files and shuffle function -to chnge the order of cards- from udacity starter project [here](https://github.com/udacity/fend-project-memory-game), and used pure javascript to add the functionaliy to the game, also update the starter html file abit, and css files with the desired animation.